Integrate Azure DevOps

 GitGuardian can integrate with Azure Repos in two different ways: at the instance level or at the organization/collection level.

-refer to the same concept depending on the version of your Azure DevOps.
-In GitGuardian's dashboard, we use the wording Organization
+In Azure Repos the wordings Organization and Collection refer to the same concept depending on the version of your Azure DevOps.
+In GitGuardian's dashboard, we use the wording Organization as it is the most common, but don't be embarrassed if you have Collection in your Azure Repos instance.

 The Azure DevOps Repos integration requires a personal access token for GitGuardian to be able to access your Azure Repos organizations/collections for analysis.

-To enable functional real-time scanning of your projects and repository, the personal access token owner must either be an Organization admin
+To enable functional real-time scanning of your projects and repository, the personal access token owner must either be an Organization admin or a Project administrator for all projects within your organization.
+This can be accomplished by being added to the Project Collection Administrators group of the organization.

 Create a Personal Access Token